MikroTik Policy Routing

 - The routing decision happens at the IP layer, which maps naturally to RouterOS primitives.

-- ForgeDNS maintains the dynamic mapping from domain to target IP.
+- OxiDNS maintains the dynamic mapping from domain to target IP.

 - RouterOS remains responsible for mapping target IPs to egress policy.